tannewt/wa-law.org/site/org/building_industry_association_of_washington/README.md

 ### [HB 1115](/bill/2025-26/hb/1115/) - Concerning the excise tax treatment of amounts received by title and escrow businesses from clients for remittance to a county filing office for the purpose of recording documents. 👍1
 * 👍💵 Andrea Smiley

+### [HB 1121](/bill/2025-26/hb/1121/) - Concerning restrictions on the working conditions and hours of sixteen- and seventeen-year olds. 👍1
+* 👍 Mike Ennis

 ### [HB 1128](/bill/2025-26/hb/1128/) - Establishing a child care workforce standards board.  👎1

 ### [HB 1153](/bill/2025-26/hb/1153/) - Urban forest management   ❓1